-- S.1.7.
-Minimum Lengths.
-Except for entries of tare, the minimum length to be measured by a device is 12 divisions.
-The manufacturer may specify a longer minimum length. - S.1.8.
-Indications Below Minimum and Above Maximum.
-When objects are smaller than the minimum dimensions identified in paragraph S.1.7.
-Minimum Lengths or larger than any of the maximum dimensions plus 9 d, and/or maximum volume marked on the device plus 9 d, or when a combination of dimensions for the object being measured exceeds the measurement capability of the device, the indicating or recording element shall either:
+S.1.7.
+Minimum Measurement. - Except for entries of tare, the minimum measurement by a device is 12 d.
+The manufacturer may specify a longer minimum measurement.
+For multi-interval devices, this applies only to the first measuring range (or segment) of each measurement axis (length, width, and height).
+(Amended 2017)

+S.1.8.
+Indications Below Minimum and Above Maximum. - When objects are smaller than the minimum dimensions identified in paragraph S.1.7.
+Minimum Measurement or larger than any of the maximum dimensions plus 9 d, and/or maximum volume marked on the device plus 9 d, or when a combination of dimensions, including tare, for the object being measured exceeds the measurement capability of the device, the indicating or recording element shall either: